 FCNCL uses a corporate discernment process to set our lobbying agenda for North Carolina General Assembly deliberations.
-In January 2020 this statement on 2020 Priorities was approved.
+In January 2020 this statement on our legislative priorities was approved, and it was approved by our General Committee to extend through October 2022.
 The priorities are consistent with our Quaker testimonies of Equality & Social Justice, Peace, Integrity, and Environmental Stewardship and with our FCNCL Minute on Anti-racism.
-These priorities will guide our deliberations through October 2020, when they will be recommended for approval by the General Committee for use through 2021.

 Within each of the priorities and across all the work that we do, we are guided by a shared commitment to “promote genuine equality of opportunity and communities in which everyone can safely live, learn, work, worship, and love.
 In each priority we will identify, expose, and work to eliminate institutional racism, institutional sexism, and other forms of systemic discrimination.” (from Friends Committee on National Legislation [FCNL] statement “The World We Seek” section II.4.1) We are mindful of the long history of slavery, race-based discrimination, and oppression in the state of North Carolina, and we are called to redress the consequences of this shameful history in the work that we do.

 FCNCL is non-partisan and will collaborate across the political spectrum.
 Our work will remain rooted in our leadings as people of faith, and we will engage with legislative opportunities, specific expertise and other resources as we advance our core priorities and urgent policy issues that may arise.

 We support electoral reform, led by the Religious Society of Friends’ (Quaker) testimonies of Equality and Integrity and in support of our FCNCL minute on anti-racism.